NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

 The NeMo Framework supports efficient model alignment using the NeMo-Aligner codebase.
 All algorithms in NeMo-Aligner will work with any NeMo GPT-based model.
 To see a collection of scripts that convert popular models from Hugging Face to ``.nemo`` format, go `here <https://github.com/NVIDIA/NeMo/tree/main/scripts/nlp_language_modeling>`__.

 To get started, you need to obtain a pretrained model to align.
-Three models are recommended: 2B GPT, LLama2-7B, or Nemotron-340B.
-For demonstration purposes, the smaller 2B model will be used, but you can follow the rest of the tutorial with either model.
+Three models are recommended: 2B GPT, LLama3-8B, or Nemotron-340B.
+For demonstration purposes, the smaller 2B model will be used, but you can follow the rest of the tutorial with any of thes three models.

 .. tab-set::